-The Annapurna Circuit is a thru hike within the mountain ranges of central Nepal.
-Opened in 1977, the hike circles world’s tenth highest mountain!
+The Annapurna Circuit is a thru-hike within the mountain ranges of central Nepal.
+Opened in 1977, the hike circles the world’s tenth-highest mountain!
 The hike crosses two different river valleys and encircles the Annapurna Massif.
 This means the views are incredible at all times.

 The trail will take you through a variety of different landscapes, from humid, lush rice terraces, to the forests, and then into those beautiful high-altitude views.
 It really does have it all, but you have to work for it.

-As you hike, you’ll get exposed to daily life of the Nepalese.
-We came across many locals out doing harvesting carrying large bundles of hay for their animals.
-The basic rule was, if you could walk, then you could carry hay.
+As you hike, you’ll get exposed to the daily life of the Nepalese.
+We came across many locals out harvesting carrying large bundles of hay for their animals.
+The basic rule was if you could walk, then you could carry hay.
 I saw so many kids carrying huge haystacks on their backs.
-We saw people cutting up lumber, thrashing millet, plowing fields; everyone was working hard on the cold fall days.
+We saw people cutting up lumber, thrashing millet, and plowing fields; everyone was working hard on the cold fall days.

 If you want to immerse yourself in the majestic Himalayas and also be immersed in the small village culture and agriculture – this is the trek to do.

 View my video from our trek.
 Keep in mind – this is 2009 video camera technology!
-Regardless of the quality – you’ll get the idea of what the trail is like!
+Regardless of the quality – you’ll get an idea of what the trail is like!